tariqajyusuf/fidesdocs/pages/fides/configuration/api_access_controls.md

 Fides uses Role-Based Access Controls which means that users can be assigned various roles within the organization that grant them a specific set of scopes (permissions).
 You can also optionally designate certain users as system managers who are responsible for specific systems.
 Here we discuss how to manage user permissions via the API directly.

 ## Available Roles

 These are the current roles that can be granted to users within your organization:

-- Owner:  Full control over all settings and systems in the Data Map.
+- `Owner`: A user with full control over all settings and systems in the Data Map.
+Can create all types of users.
-- Contributor: Full control over all settings and systems in the Data Map except for organization-wide system configurations like storage and messaging.
+- `Contributor`: A user with full control over all settings and systems in the Data Map except for some organization-wide system configurations like storage and messaging for privacy requests.
+Can create all types of users except `Owners`.
-- Viewer + Approver: Read-only access to all settings and systems in the Data Map + can review and respond to privacy requests.
+- `Viewer`: A user with read-only access to all settings and systems in the Data Map.
-- Viewer: Read-only access to all settings and systems in the Data Map.
+- `Viewer + Approver`: A user with read-only access to all settings and systems in the Data Map who can review and respond to privacy requests.
-- Approver: Limited read and can approve Privacy Requests
+- `Approver`: A user who can only approve and respond to privacy requests in the Privacy Request UI.

 To view the granular scopes associated with each role: